Seattle Seahawks: Logos and uniforms

-The Seahawks were long the only NFL team to have never worn white jerseys in a home game.
+For a long time, the Seahawks were the only NFL team to have never worn white jerseys in a home game.
 That changed on September 24, 2023, when the team wore white jerseys at home against the Carolina Panthers.
 The game marked the 10th anniversary of the Seahawks' first Super Bowl victory, as the current team wore the same white jersey/navy pants combination from Super Bowl XLVIII.

 During the 2025 NFL Draft, the NFL and Nike announced that the NFC WEST and AFC EAST would debut a "rivalry uniform" in the 2025 season that will be worn once a season against a division rival.
-The new fifth uniforms were intended to connect to the teams' cities, like the MLB’s City Connect uniforms.
+The new fifth uniforms were intended to connect to the teams' cities, like the MLB's City Connect uniforms.
 On August 28, 2025, the new "High-Decibel Zone" Rivalries uniform was unveiled.
 In Wolf Grey and Iridescent Green, the design marks a return of the uniform color the team gave up in favor of the throwbacks the prior season.
 The green, a first of its kind in the NFL, features a metallic sheen that seems to change color depending on lighting and viewing angle.

 The jersey features a unique iridescent green soundwave design on the upper chest and shoulders, as well as down the sides of the pants, meant to represent the notorious loudness of the fanbase at Lumen Field.
 Bordered in navy blue, the player numbers on the front and back are in the same green material with small repeating "12"s replacing the "feather" pattern of the standard uniform numbers.
 A green "12" patch is placed at the back of the collar.
 Navy blue stripes appear around the collar, at the bottoms of the sleeve cuffs, and down the sides of the pants.
 With wolf grey gloves, any additional items like tees, sleeves, and leg tights are in navy blue.
 The striking iridescent green helmet has a metallic chrome finish, making the color appear to alternate between green and blue in the light.
 The logo appears in white outline and the phrase "12 AS ONE" sits at the bottom of the back of the helmet.